 Admission to the nursing program is very competitive.
 Selection is determined by a cumulative point system that is based on high school level prerequisite courses and grades, applicable college courses and grades and the NLN score.
+References are considered critical to the admission process and are evaluated.

-NHTI has transfer agreements with the University of New Hampshire, Saint Anselm College, University of New England and Vermont College of Norwich University.
+NHTI has transfer agreements with the University of New Hampshire and the University of New England.